AlonzoHz/smash-league/README.md

 ##Installation Notes
 All of the files are avaiable, but some editing needs to be done before they are completely ready to interface with a server.

-1. Put the database connection information in both of the connect.php files: the one in inc and in admin.
+1. Put the database connection information in admin/inc/connect.php.

-2. Download [JpGraph](http://jpgraph.net/download/) and place the files in both inc and admin.
+2. Download [JpGraph](http://jpgraph.net/download/) and place the files in admin/inc/.

 3. Create the proper table structure within your SQL database (more specific outline later)